 Half a decade ago, I was a student and a social worker.
 Once when a few of us friends were coming back from a Paathshala in Rohini, Delhi, we saw two young white gentlemen distributing candies to kids.
 Soon, they were not only surrounded by kids but by their parents too.
-Kids got a Candy, adults got a pamphlet pointing them towards true light.
-We approached them and that was followed by a weekly debate onto why they consider Christianity the only true path and why I was a heathen who was in dire need of some guidance.
+Kids got Candy, adults got a pamphlet pointing them towards true light.
+We approached them and that was followed by a weekly debate on why they consider Christianity the only true path and why I was a heathen who was in dire need of some guidance.

 Why have we not seen any debates on the usage of Indian symbolism by Missionaries?
 Go to Jharkhand and you will find statues of Mother Mary in typical red and white tribal saree, with tribal Baby Jesus in her arms.
 In Mumbai, you will find mass Keertans in Ganpati aarti style on main roads.
 Now we can debate all we want to about God being God in whatever form he takes, truth is, these gods are dressed so that it is easier for Missionaries to explain that they are not outsiders.
 In Delhi, I stumbled into a Church in Kalkajee during those days.
 I was asked to remove shoes outside.
 And imagine my astonishment when I saw mostly poor women with saaree draped around their heads doing typical Bhajan Keertan in completely Hindu attire.
-That includes Deeya, agarbatti, Prasad and the entire shindig.
+That includes Deeya, agarbatti, Prasad, and the entire shindig.

 Not that Hindu organizations have not retaliated back.
-They have been trying to reconvert the converted since a long time.
+They have been trying to reconvert the converted for a long time.
 But due to the tabooed tag of saffron communalism and lack of widespread awakening of the largely secular Hindu society, they have been unsuccessful.
 This image shows a newspaper report of a Ghar Wapsi in UP last year when BJP was nowhere near power.
-Makes me wonder if the entire brouhaha is orchestrated to stop the parliament from functioning where government wants to pass a lot of key reforms essential for giving it credibility in people’s eyes.
+Makes me wonder if the entire brouhaha is orchestrated to stop the parliament from functioning where the government wants to pass a lot of key reforms essential for giving it credibility in people’s eyes.
 Rajya Sabha has been completely paralyzed on this issue since last week.
-Have the opposition parties suddenly woken up to this menace.
+Have the opposition parties suddenly woken up to this menace?

 Muslim fundamentalists and fraud Hindu babas are not as refined.
 They rely on crude tactics and end up getting media attention.
 I shall not get into the statistical details of how many converts are there from religion A and B and what is their standing when compared to religion C. In my opinion, there are only two ways to approach this topic.
 If conversion has been allowed till now and none of the media houses shouted against it, they have no right to shout against VHP/RSS lead conversion campaign.
-Or, if conversion is bad, it is supposed to be equally bad regardless of religion.
+Or, if the conversion is bad, it is supposed to be equally bad regardless of religion.
 Two yardsticks cannot be used to measure the same thing.
 Our intellectuals need to choose one and stick to it.
 Please keep in mind that I am okay with both.
 But I cannot tolerate this blatant hypocrisy in the name of phony secularism.